Supplied homepage artwork with the article title over mountains and cloud

 Paul Powell, mountaineer & author - 1962 (by phone in 90’s)

-Interesting sketch from Powell's book "Men Aspiring" showing the Dragonfly flying through Rainbow Col
+Sketch from Powell's book "Men Aspiring" depicting the Dragonfly flying through Rainbow Col

 SAR HQ opinion